TheOnlyEmily/roman_numeral_converter/README.md

 # Golossary
 ## Stack
 In the context of this documentation, a stack refers to a roman numeral that is any combination of atomic roman numerals.
+## Minimal Stack
+A stack of two atomic roman numerals.
 ## Atomic Roman Numerals
 The roman numerals i, v, x, l, c, d, and m, written by themselves.
 ## Uniform Stack